conorstew/conorstew/README.md

 - 👋 Hi, I’m @conorstew
-- 👀 I’m interested in the web and making money
+- 👀 I’m interested in the web apps
-- 🌱 I’m currently working on a big web app called EasyCampsite
+- 🌱 Built EasyCampsite
 - 📫 You can reach me at cswebdevelop@gmail.com

 <!---